 After I’d used up all the chicons Rich Collins had sent me, I couldn’t bring myself to throw their half-pound roots in the compost.
-The chicory cultivars preferred for blanching today are distinct from those preferred for coffee, but all of these varieties are one and the same species; unlike most wild chicory, they all have thick, fleshy roots.
+The chicory cultivars preferred for blanching today are distinct from those preferred for coffee (‘Magdeburg’ is the usual coffee cultivar), but the chicon and coffee varieties are closely related, with thick, fleshy roots.
 So I had to try grinding and roasting my gift roots for chicory coffee.

 Coffee blended with chicory became popular in Europe when the naval wars following the French Revolution drove up the price of pure bean brew.
 The taste—or, perhaps more accurately, tolerance—for coffee-chicory blends spread from France to the Creoles of New Orleans.
 New Orleans groceries have sold both coffee blended with chicory and ground chicory root on its own for as long as anyone remembers.
 But many natives say that chicory is tolerable at no more than 20 percent in a blend, and then only when the coffee is drunk with milk.

 Chicory added to coffee was among the common adulterants that led to the Pure Food and Drug Act of 1906.
 I wanted to try chicory not as as adulterant but all on its own.

 As I scrubbed my chicory roots, the rootlets came away along with some gritty dirt.
 I tasted a bit of raw root; it was terribly bitter but at the same time weirdly sweet.
 Chicory’s sweetness comes from inulin, a soluble fiber that feeds “good” bacteria in the gut and is used medicinally to help with constipation and calcium absorption.
 (Warning: Inulin can cause flatulence.)